lalitkapoor/node-sql-template-strings/README.md

 Some values cannot be replaced by placeholders in prepared statements, like table names.
 `append()` replaces the `SQL.raw()` syntax from version 1, just pass a string and it will get appended raw.

- > Please note that when inserting raw values, you are responsible for quoting and escaping these values with proper escaping functions first if they come from user input (E.g. `mysql.escapeId()` and `pg.escapeIdentifier()`).
+ > Please note that when inserting raw values, you are responsible for quoting and escaping these values with proper escaping functions first if they come from user input (E.g. `pg.escapeIdentifier()`).
  > Also, executing many prepared statements with changing raw values in a loop will quickly overflow the prepared statement buffer (and destroy their performance benefit), so be careful.

 ```js